Invasion (cancer): In situ versus invasive

-Conclusions
+Conclusion

-The significance of studies of the morphological manifestations and molecular genetic mechanisms of the invasion and metastasis of malignant tumors is not in doubt.
-The results of numerous studies clearly demonstrate that migration of tumor cells during invasive growth can occur both via single cells and via groups of cells.
+Migration of tumor cells during invasive growth can occur both via single cells and via groups of cells.
 This diversity of cell migration types probably leads to the development of intratumoral heterogeneity that is represented, e.g. in breast cancer, by different morphological structures: alveolar, trabecular, and solid structures and discrete groups of tumor cells.
-A number of biochemical and molecular genetic mechanisms are known that enable malignant cells to invade surrounding tissues and gain the ability to spread far beyond the primary tumor site, giving rise to the development of secondary metastatic foci in distant organs and tissues.
-However, despite the achieved progress, there remain unexplored questions concerning a possible relationship between different types of invasive cell growth and the parameters of lymphogenous and hematogenous metastasis, the features of disease progression, as well as the efficacy of the chosen therapy.
-A solution to these problems could be of great help in determining the disease prognosis and, possibly, developing new approaches to the management of cancer patients.
+A number of biochemical and molecular genetic mechanisms are known that enable malignant cells to invade surrounding tissues and gain the ability to spread beyond the primary tumor site, giving rise to the development of secondary metastatic foci in distant organs and tissues.
+However, there remain unexplored questions concerning a possible relationship between different types of invasive cell growth and the parameters of lymphogenous and hematogenous metastasis, the features of disease progression, as well as the efficacy of the chosen therapy.
+Solutions to these problems could help in determining the disease prognosis and, possibly, developing new approaches to the management of cancer patients.